ppfeufer/allianceauth-afat/README.md

 ## Data Migration<a name="data-migration"></a>

-Right after the **initial** installation and running migrations, you can import the data from Alliance Auth's native FAT system or from ImicusFAT if you have used one of these until now.
+Right after the **initial** installation and running migrations, you can import the data from Alliance Auth's native FAT system if you have used one it until now.

 ### Import From Native FAT<a name="import-from-native-fat"></a>